yangshun/cs3217-problem-sets-writeup/public/ps/PS3/PS3.md

 *Step 9:* Add background as a subview to the gamearea View.

 ![](/ps/ps3/img/Milestone4img/GameareaFinal.png)
-*Step 10:* Build and run the program.
+*Step 10:* Build and Run the program.
 If you have done everything correctly, you should see something like the above

 ### Problem 1: Create the Bubble Palette (10 points) ###

 To create the palette, you need to add a new view, palette, to the main view.
 The palette will contain 4 bubbles (blue, red, green, orange) that the user can choose to fill the grid with and an eraser to delete bubbles.
 These images should stay in the palette throughout the design phase.
 You can find the necessary graphic files for the game objects in the archive for this problem set.
-Image 5.1 is a sample screenshot of the level designer.
+The following image is a sample screenshot of the level designer.
 You are however free to redesign the layout of the level designer as long as you satisfy the basic requirements.

-From the bubble palette, the user taps to select the color of bubble he wants to use to fill the grid or taps the eraser to delete the bubble from the grid.
+From the palette area, the user taps a coloured bubble to select the colour of bubble he wants to use to fill the grid or taps the eraser to enter the erase mode.
+In erasing mode, panning over any non-empty bubble cells will clear the bubble from the grid.

+Your bubble palette should indicate the current drawing mode (which coloured bubble or eraser).

 ![designer](/ps/ps3/img/designer.png)

 ### Problem 2: Create the Bubble Grid (10 points) ###

 Your next task is to create an isometric grid.
-The grid should have 12 columns and should be tightly packed as seen in the previous image (the number of rows is up to you to decide).
+The grid should have 12 columns, at least 9 rows, and should be tightly packed as seen in the previous image.
 This grid will indicate all the possible positions of the bubble and would be used by the designer to design a game level by filling it with bubbles.

-(Hint: The traditional way of doing this is by adding individual UIView circles to make the grid.
-Alternatively, you may use UICollectionView to directly build the grid.
-Although this will make your life less complicated, understanding how UICollectiionView works may take some time.
-Both ways are equally acceptable and you need to decide which one you are more comfortable with ;) ).
+(Hint: The traditional way of doing this is by adding individual `UIView` circles to make the grid.
+Alternatively, you may use `UICollectionView` to directly build the grid.
+Although this will make your life less complicated, understanding how `UICollectionView` works may take some time.
+Both ways are equally acceptable and you need to decide which one you are more comfortable with).

 ### Problem 3: Explain your Design (40 points) ###

 Before you begin, please spend some time understanding the requirements of this problem set.
 Think about the following questions: What objects do you need to implement?
 How will the objects interact with your main controller?
 How do you best organize the code for these objects?
 Are there alternatives?
 How will you add new game objects?

-Once you have decided on the best way to organize your code, please answer the following questions by including a PDF file `design.pdf` at the root directory of your project repository.
+Once you have decided on the best way to organize your code, please answer the following questions by including a text file `design.txt` at the root directory of your problem set repository.

 1. How did you apply the MVC pattern in this problem set?
 Explain how you decided to organize the code for your game objects with an entity-relationship diagram for your implementation of the game.
 With the entity-relationship model diagram as a start, build a module dependency (class) diagram for the entire project.
 The entity-relationship model is an abstract and conceptual representation of your data.
 An entity is a unique thing that can exist independently in your design.
 Each entity must have a set of unique attributes.
 A relationship captures how two or more entities are related to each other.
 Relationships also may have attributes.
 The entity-relationship diagram shows graphically the entity and the relationship sets, including the cardinality of the relationship (e.g. one-to-one, one-to-many, many-to-one).
-Please follow the conventions as discussed in lecture. **(10 points)**
+Please follow the conventions as discussed in lecture.
+Save your diagram as `MDD.png` and include it in the root directory of your problem set repository. **(10 points)**

 2. Explain why you decided on your chosen design over alternative designs. **(5 points)**

-3. How would you add a new “projectile” object - the launched bubble - to the game?
-(To be done later) **(5 points)**
+3. How would you add a new “projectile” object - the launched bubble - to the game in subsequent problem sets? **(5 points)**

 4. How do you plan to integrate the bubble objects with a game engine? **(10 points)**

 5. What other functionalities do you think you might want to add to the game later and how can you extend your code to support these new features, other than what has been specified in this problem set?
-Give two concrete examples of changes you can make to your code as well as the structure of your classes). **(10 points)**
+Give two concrete examples of changes you can/will make to your code as well as the structure of your classes). **(10 points)**

 ***Self-check:***
 A correct implementation of the MVC framework has the following properties:

-* the model knows about nobody
+* the **model** knows about nobody
-* the view knows about the model (but accesses it only through the controller)
+* the **view** knows about the **model** (but accesses it only through the **controller**)
-* the controller knows about the the view and the model
+* the **controller** knows about the the **view** and the **model**
-* the controller observes the view
+* the **controller** observes the **view**

 ### Problem 4: Implementing the Bubble Objects (110 points) ###